robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-16 16:13:54 UTC
+**Last Updated:** 2025-10-16 16:42:10 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is complete.
-**Technical Note:** The message indicates a planned or ongoing maintenance window, with no live feed available at this time.
+**Technical Note:** The status image indicates a grey background with red text stating \

-**Blog Summary:** The panda cam is temporarily unavailable due to maintenance.
-Please check back later for the adorable pandas' latest moments!

 ---